conda/conda-dot-org/learn/faq.md

 - **conda channels**: conda channels are locations where packages are stored and serve as the base for hosting and managing packages.
 They are hosted on the [Anaconda.org](https://anaconda.org/) platform.

-- **conda, the package format**: conda can also refer to the package format itself, which is an archive containing programs and metadata needed by package managers.
+- **Conda, the package format**: Conda can also refer to the package format itself, which is an archive containing programs and metadata needed by package managers.

 - **Miniconda and Anaconda**: These are distributions that include conda as the package manager.
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) provides a minimal installation, while [Anaconda](https://www.anaconda.com/) includes additional pre-installed packages.